kanidm/kanidm/book/src/integrations/radius.md

 This solves many common security concerns around credential loss or disclosure, and prevents rogue devices from locking out accounts as they attempt to authenticate to Wi-Fi with expired credentials.

-Alternatelly, Kanidm supports mapping users with special configuration of certificates allowing some systems to use EAP-TLS for RADIUS authentication.
+Alternately, Kanidm supports mapping users with special configuration of certificates allowing some systems to use EAP-TLS for RADIUS authentication.
 This returns to the "per device" credential model.

 ### Cleartext Credential Storage